Slackadays/Hajime/README.md

 # Why?

-## The Big Problem
+## The Problem
-Most other startup scripts are either bare-bones shell scripts or systemd services.
-Some utilities let you create a custom shell script for your server, but then you have to go a website and enter your server's information, copy that script, download it to the server, and more.
-Yuck!
-This "script" is a little different because it provides way more features and is always blazing fast thanks to being compiled C++.
+Many other startup scripts are bare-bones shell scripts or systemd services.
+Some utilities let you create a shell script, but then you have to go a website and enter your server's information, copy that script, download it to the server, and more.
+Yucky!
+This "script" is different because it provides many more features and is always blazing fast thanks to being compiled C++.

 ## Features
-- 100% FLOSS with the LGPL license!
+- Supports Aikar's Flags out of the box.
 - Easy installation (full installation wizard coming soon).
 - Multiple server support through multithreading.
 - Compiles and works on most Linux, Windows, FreeBSD, and OpenBSD (and soon Mac) systems.
 Hajime currently does not compile on NetBSD, but binaries may run.
 - Configure every setting exactly how you want it.
-- Many customizable log messages to see what exactly happened.
+- Many customizable log and debug messages to see what exactly happened.
 - Help and support available in our Discord server.
 - Can be compiled for every installation to suit every server's capabilities.
 - Uses memory-safe modern C++ features and true cross-platform compatibility.
+- 100% FLOSS!

 ## Requirements
 There are currently a couple prerequisites.
 You'll need a POSIX-compliant system, so this means Linux or FreeBSD or MacOS.
 Also, to use the one-step installation option and its compilation path, your platform will need to support the git and g++ packages.